 Located at the northeastern tip of the country and bordering the Rio de La Plata, Buenos Aires is an ideal spot for birdwatchers.
 The urban city is surrounded by nature reserves and national parks, all holding unique landscapes for a diversity of species.
 Its proximity to the water also allows visitors to see waterfowl and seabirds.

 - Guira Cuckoo

 - Scarlet-headed Blackbird

-Northern Argentina spans various biomes, from marshlands to cloud forests and including the Andes Antiplano.
-Numerous endemic, near endemic, and rare avifauna reside in or pass through the area.
+Northern Argentina spans various biomes, from marshlands to cloud forests and including the Andes Altiplano.
+Numerous endemic, near-endemic, and rare avifauna reside in or pass through the area.

 - Toucans (5 species)

 - Rufous-throated Dipper (rare)